Nuke (Marvel Comics)

-Nuke (Francis "Frank" Simpson) is a fictional supervillain appearing in American comic books published by Marvel Comics.
+Nuke (Francis "Frank" Simpson) is a supervillain appearing in American comic books published by Marvel Comics.
 Created by writer Frank Miller and artist David Mazzucchelli, the character first appeared in Daredevil #232 (July 1986).
 Nuke's most distinguishing feature is an American Flag tattooed on his face.

 A variation of Nuke named Will Simpson appeared in the first and second seasons of Marvel's Netflix television series, Jessica Jones, portrayed by Wil Traval.

 Publication history

 Nuke was created by Frank Miller and David Mazzuchelli.
 He first appeared in Daredevil #232.
 Nuke largely disappeared following his apparent death in Daredevil #233, although his origin was explored and touched upon in issues of Captain America and Wolverine.
 It was not until Grant Morrison's New X-Men, when it's revealed Nuke was involved in the Weapon Plus program, that the character made a return in subsequent stories.

 Fictional character biography

 Frank Simpson was a test subject of the Weapon Plus program, the supersoldier program that had created Captain America and would later have their Weapon X facility transform Wolverine into a killing machine.
 The enhancing and conditioning process went awry, leaving Nuke seriously deranged.